Welcome to the Love Santa Blog

 A bored taxi driver is given an extra run on Christmas Eve and becomes concerned about his passenger.

 There is a simplicity to this movie.
 The cast has literally five people, of which only two are central to the plot.
 Very little of the movie is outside of the taxi.
-It is refreshing to not switch scenes so frequently and to have no extravagant homes or effects.
+It is refreshing to not switch scenes so frequently, and to have no extravagant homes or effects.

 The taxi driver (Kirk B.R.
 Woller) is totally disengaged with his first passenger (a very annoying man!) but then tries to make conversation with his next passenger (Brad Heller).
 This change was a bit of a jerk to my thinking, although obviously necessary to continue the plot.